kernelkit/infix/doc/cli/configure.md

-  rollback     Restore candidate to running-config set          Set configuration setting show         Show configuration text-editor  Modify binary content in a text editor top          Ascend to the configuration root up           Ascend to the parent configuration node
+  rollback     Restore candidate to running-config set          Set configuration setting show         Show configuration top          Ascend to the configuration root up           Ascend to the parent configuration node
 ```